tjworks/angoose/README.md

 #### 6. If you are not using Angular

 If you don't use angular, then you just need to include jQuery before the angoose-client.js.
-Then instead of step 5 & 6, you could simple do:
+Then instead of step 4 & 5, you could simply do:

  		var SampleUser = AngooseClient.getClass('SampleUser');
+ 		// get one user
-		var sampleUser = SampleUser.findOne({'email':'xxx@yyy.com'}, function(err, user ){   // get one user
+		var sampleUser = SampleUser.findOne({'email':'xxx@yyy.com'}, function(err, user ){
 			sampleUser.firstname='Gaelyn';
 			sampleUser.save(function(err){
 				if(err)  console.log("Success!);